typeorm/typeorm/docs/docs/query-runner.md

 ```typescript
 await queryRunner.release()
 ```

+When using `runWithQueryRunner`, the `QueryRunner` instance is released when the workload callback promise settles.

 After the `QueryRunner` is released, it is no longer possible to use the query runner methods.